-Windows

-Power Windows
+Windows Power Windows

-Switches on the driver's door armrest control each of the windows when the ignition is on.
-In addition, each passenger's door has a switch for its own window.
+Switches located on the driver's door armrest control each of the windows when the ignition is in ON, ACC, or when retained accessory power (RAP) is active.
+In addition, the passenger's door has a switch for its own window.

 The driver's window switch has an express-down feature.
 This switch is labeled AUTO.
-Tap the rear of the switch and the driver's window will open a small amount.
-If the rear of the switch is pressed all the way down, the window will go all the way down.
+Tap the rear of the switch, and the driver's window will open a small amount.
+If the rear of the switch is fully pressed, the window will go all the way down.